AhmedAlYousif/auto_direction/README.md

 # auto_direction

-This package changes the direction of a widget from ltr direction into rtl direction and vice versa based on the language of the text provided.
+This widget changes the direction of a widget from ltr direction into rtl direction and vice versa based on the language of the text provided.

 ## Getting Started